HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 Note: We can specify our own library for commentsLibrary field to store comments.
 5. Setup and View Comments UI in page.
     1. Create Page and add above content directly
-    2. Render content on the page and select content with custom plugin in Web Content Viewer
+    2. Using the Web Content Viewer portlet, select the content to render
     3. Click OK after selecting content.
 ![Page with Web Content](../developing_managing_content/_img/page-with-web-content.png)
 6. After setting up comments UI in page, you can now add, reply, like/unlike, and delete comments.
 You can also view total comments count on the page.